Suresh-Ragireddy/Linear-Algebra-Neural-Network-Optimization/README.md

 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and submit a pull request.

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License, which allows you to freely use, distribute, share, copy, and modify the content.
+Feel free to adapt the material for your own learning or to share with others.
+For more detailed information, see the [LICENSE](LICENSE) file.

 ## Contact
 If you have any questions or feedback, feel free to reach out via email at sureshragireddy6@gmail.com.